louis030195/Evol/README.md

 ```

 - Run prometheus / Restart if it was already started
-- Run Grafana and start monitoring !
+- Run Grafana and start monitoring ! (load the Grafana/json file)